penberg/helix/README.md

 # Helix

-Helix is an ultra low latency feed handler written in C++ that normalizes market data updates for use in trading applications.
-Helix supports connecting to multiple market data feeds from different trading venues using their native protocols.
+Helix is an ultra low-latency market data feed handler written in C++.
+It provides an API to trading applications that normalizes market data updates from multiple feeds.

 Helix core does not include networking functionality and expects applications to provide raw packet data.

 ## Features